dubas-pro/documentation/docs/contact.md

 1. Send us an email with details of your problem.
 2. Give us few days to prepare an estimate.
 3. Let's start work together.

-If you want to read more about cooperation with us, you can check our [brochure](https://devcrm.it/files/brochure.pdf).